QuickBooks Blog

 taxes

-What is FUTA?
-Basics, examples, and how to calculate
+What is FUTA tax?
+Rates, who pays, and how to calculate in 2026

-When you lose your job, you can file for unemployment benefits.
-These benefits are a temporary income that supports you while you search for a new job or start a business.
-But where does this money come from?
-All federal unemployment insurance is funded by a payroll tax called the Federal Unemployment Tax.
+When you lose your job, you might rely on unemployment benefits to provide temporary income support while you search for a new job or explore new opportunities.
+These benefits are funded by a payroll tax called the Federal Unemployment Tax, which is paid by employers.

-Below, we’ll cover the FUTA definition, why it’s important, and how to calculate it.
-We’ll even give you some tips on how to effectively manage FUTA taxes as a small business owner.
+Below, we'll cover what FUTA is, why it's important, and how to calculate it.
+We'll even give you some tips on how to effectively manage FUTA taxes as a small business owner.

 The FUTA tax rate is 6% on the first $7,000 of an employee’s wages—and if you pay state unemployment taxes, your business is eligible for a tax credit of up to 5.4% to lower your FUTA tax rate to 0.6%.